notator/ResidentSynthHostTestSite/README.md

 To add an ornament to a NOTE_ON, send a SET_ORNAMENT control message (with the index of the required ornament) immediately before sending the NOTE_ON itself.
 After executing the ornament, the NOTE_ON command automatically resets the synth's state to "no ornament".
 The SET_ORNAMENT control message has to be sent again if required.
 ##### Recordings
+The _ResidentSynth_ has no special functions related to recordings.
 The _ResidentSynthHost_ can record and save sequences of MIDI messages sent to the _ResidentSynth_.
 The recordings are saved as JSON files in the user's _Downloads_ folder, from where they can be copied into the [recordings.js](https://github.com/notator/ResidentSynthHostTestSite/blob/testSite/recordings.js) file (in the application's root folder).
-If a recording is present in the recordings.js file when the _ResidentSynthHost_ starts up, it will appear in the recordings selector and can be played back.
+If a recording is present in the recordings.js file when the _ResidentSynthHost_ starts up, it will appear in its recordings selector and can be played back.
-The _ResidentSynth_ has no recordings-related functions.

 ##### Settings Presets
 Each settings preset, defined in settingsPresets.js, is a complete set of settings for a single channel.
 The creation of such presets is described in the above _ResidentSynthHost_ documentation.
 They can, of course also be edited manually.
 To set a settings preset in a MIDI channel, send it a SET_SETTINGS message with a value giving the required settings index in the settingsPresets.js file.